 What material is used in injection molding?

-Special varieties of plastic are typically used for in the injection mold manufacture, including: polycarbonate, acrylonitrile butadiene styrene (ABS), nylon, etc.
+Special varieties of plastic are typically used in the injection mold manufacture, including: polycarbonate, acrylonitrile butadiene styrene (ABS), nylon, etc.

 How are injection molds made?

-Custom plastic injection molders employ computer-aided design (CAD) software or similar to produce custom molds machined with different disciplines out of solid metal and generally has two halves that will come together during the mold assembly process.
+Custom plastic injection molders employ computer-aided design (CAD) software or similar to produce custom molds machined with different disciplines out of solid metal and generally have two halves that will come together during the mold assembly process.

 How long do injection molds last?

 A mold life expectancy can last between hundreds and millions of parts if properly constructed and maintained.
-The application (i.e.: prototyping, production) usually dictates the mold’s endurance.
+The application (i.e. prototyping, production) usually dictates the mold’s endurance.

 What is custom injection molding?

 Custom injection molders design and manufacture custom molds and/or custom parts from a mold for the customer at small, medium, and large volumes.
 As the leading industry’s company, Wunder-Mold specializes in this process and is able to deliver a product design to your exact specifications and industry requirements.